bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

 calendar: react
 post_year: 2020
 post_day: 5
-title: "Module Federation: Micro-frontends with WebPack 5 "
+title: "Module Federation: Micro-frontends with webpack 5 "
 image: https://images.unsplash.com/photo-1587654780291-39c9404d746b?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1050&q=80
-ingress: In this article, we will take a look at one of WebPack's exciting new features, Module Federation.
-This feature will allow you to dynamically load code from another project at runtime.
-Using module federation will allow you to share or import code from other projects with only a little tweaking in your webpack config.
+ingress: In this article, we will look at one of webpack's exciting new features, Module Federation.
+This feature will allow dynamic code reloading from another project at runtime.
+Using module federation will enable sharing and code import from other projects with only a little tweaking in your webpack config.
 It can make a website consisting of multiple frontend applications appear as one seamless SPA.
 Neat, huh?
 links:
   - title: "Documentation "